JFarina5/Cyber-Writeups/overthewire/Bandit/Level 1/README.md

 ------------

 ## Write-up
-To begin this level, we follow the same procedure as bandit0, with the `ssh` command followed by a slightly different address of  bandit1/overthewire on port 2220:
+Following the same procedure as bandit0, we use the `ssh` command followed by a slightly different address of  bandit1/overthewire on port 2220:

 ```
 root@kali:~# ssh bandit1@bandit.labs.overthewire.org -p 2220